salirafi/jakarta_heat_risk_app/README.md

 ```
 fetch_weather_data.bat
 ```
 or simply double-click it to run the script through .bat file.
-Note that this might run for a while.
-If the database is not up-to-date (the database time coverage does not cover the current Jakarta time), then the app pops out a blocker notification prompting the user to update the database.
+This might run for around 4 to 5 minutes.

 Finally, run
 ```
 shiny run app.py
 ```
 to connect to the web app.

 Please note that the web app shows the weather forecast from roughly the user's current system time up to 1 day (by default) to the future whenever data is available.
-Also note that first time loading the web might take a few seconds.
+If the database is not up-to-date (the database time coverage does not cover the current Jakarta time), then the app pops out a blocker notification prompting the user to update the database.
+Also note that for first time loading, the web might take a few seconds.

 If the user wants to run [fetch_boundary_data.py](src/fetch_boundary_data.py), make sure they have downloaded the required .gdb file from [here](https://geoservices.big.go.id/portal/apps/webappviewer/index.html?id=cb58db080712468cb4bfd408dbde3d70).